-Having said that, we have quite deliberately borrowed from the world of video games in our approach to making STEM learning engaging and fun.
+Having said that, we have quite deliberately borrowed from the world of video games and solitaire app free in our approach to making STEM learning engaging and fun.

 We learn best when we feel in control of our learning.
 We need to have an active role in our own learning, make decisions and choices, and feel a sense of autonomy in a supportive environment.
 Learning should, ideally lead to feelings of self- efficacy rather than of something that is being ‘done’ to us.
 Students make decisions and choices in Makers Empire 3D by earning and using tokens to unlock new shapes and features.
 Rather than having access to everything at once, students set priorities and decide which shapes they need to unlock for specific designs they are working on.
 Students can also make the shapes and models they design themselves available to other students and decide how many tokens will be exchanged for them.